Cewlt/HeadRegen/README.md

 # HeadRegen

-When a player is killed their head is dropped and that head can then be right clicked for a health regen
+When a player is killed their head is dropped and that head can then be right clicked for a health regen. usage: http://www.spigotmc.org/resources/headregen.3037/

-Commands, Permissions and Usage can be found at http://www.spigotmc.org/resources/headregen.3037/

-// 3/19/16: I was a noob, enjoy my shitty conventions.
+Beware of the crappy code.